 The Gift Experience engraved stainless steel hip flask set, 4oz: £26.99, The Gift Experience

 One of the most popular products among this range of personalised hip flasks is one that’s designed to look like a gun cartridge.
 For those less keen on giving out imitation weapons of war we’ve picked out a more sober gift set – a 4oz stainless steel flask with a pouring funnel and two cups that comes packaged in a smart box.
 The flask itself is highly polished and extremely robust so should be suitable for a lifetime of use and, despite its more compact size, there’s still plenty of room for an engraved personal message of up to 100 characters.

 Aspinal of London double hip flask, 6oz: £85, House of Fraser

-Aspinal of London are renowned for their luxury leather goods and this double flask set, wrapped in black leather with a cobalt suede lining, certainly has the feel of quality.
+Aspinal of London is renowned for its luxury leather goods and this double flask set, wrapped in black leather with a cobalt suede lining, certainly has the feel of quality.
 The two screw-top bottles, also individually resplendent in matching leather, are kept in place with straps that hook over the tops and are fastened with poppers, so you can easily remove one at a time.
-It’s a smart and beautifully made set that gives you the option of carrying two different spirits for a choice of swigs, or generously handing one to your traveling companion.
+It’s a smart and beautifully made set that gives you the option of carrying two different spirits for a choice of swigs, or generously handing one to your travelling companion.